StretchText

-StretchText is a hypertext feature that has not gained mass adoption in systems like the World Wide Web, but gives more control to the reader in determining what level of detail to read at.
+StretchText (also called stretchtext, stretch-text) is a hypertext feature that has not gained mass adoption in systems like the World Wide Web, but gives more control to the reader in determining what level of detail to read at.
 Authors write content to several levels of detail in a work.

 StretchText is similar to outlining, however instead of drilling down lists to greater detail, the current node is replaced with a newer node.
 This ‘stretching’ to increase the amount of writing, or contracting to decrease it gives the feature its name.
 This is analogous to zooming in to get more detail.

 Ted Nelson coined the term c.
 1967.

+The idea has also been developed to work with other media than text alone, for example as stretchfilm.

 Conceptually, StretchText is similar to existing hypertexts system where a link provides a more descriptive or exhaustive explanation of something, but there is a key difference between a link and a piece of StretchText.
 A link completely replaces the current piece of hypertext with the destination, whereas StretchText expands or contracts the content in place.
 Thus, the existing hypertext serves as context.

+Usage in electronic literature

+Stretchtext has been used in electronic literature works including Pry, a novella written to be read on an iPad, Stuart Moulthrop's Victory Garden (1991) and Morrisey's The Jew's Daughter (1998), which Mark Bernstein has called "perhaps the most artistically successful stretchtext fiction".